(Disclosure: Some of the links below may be affiliate links)

 Many people confuse recessions and bear markets.
 Although they are often related, these are two different things.

 Recessions are related to the country’s economy.
 On the other hand, bear markets are only associated with the stock market.
 The definition of a bear market is when stocks fall 20% from their previous high.
 For reference, a correction in the stock market is when the stocks fall 10% for their peak.

 Most of the time, bear markets happen around the same time as recessions.
 Sometimes, bear markets are one of the factors causing a recession.
 But often, it is the other way around.
 If a recession starts, it is likely to starts a bear market as well.

 It is logical since, during a crisis, people are much less likely to invest.
 And when people lose their jobs, they may have to liquidate some of their investments.
 It is not good for the stock market.

 The government is always trying to avoid a recession.
 It is bad for the country and so, should be avoided.
 They have many tools to do so.
 But, there is no foolproof way to prevent a recession.
 There have always been cycles in the economy, and a government will not be able to stop it.

 However, we can see that the economy has been much more stable in the last decades.
 There has not been any depression since the Great Depression.
 And recessions have been much better since then!

 One thing a government can do is introduce tax cuts to promote spending.
-However, this cannot be done all the time.
+However, the government cannot do that all the time.
 Otherwise, the government would run out of money.

-Another thing that the government can do is to increase spending themselves.
+Another thing that the government can do is increase spending.
 It could spark some economic growth.
 But of course, it would have to be very significant spending.
-And they have to be careful to not ruin the government’s economy.
+And they have to be careful not to ruin the government’s economy.

 What about interest rates?